 Visiting the Mariposa Grove in Winter

-Overnight camping is allowed in the Mariposa Grove from December 1 through April 15 if the Mariposa Grove Road is closed cars.
+Overnight camping is allowed in the Mariposa Grove from December 1 through April 15 if the Mariposa Grove Road is closed cars and there is enough snow for skiing.
 A wilderness permit is required to camp, and camping is only allowed above the Clothespin Tree.

-Water is available at the welcome plaza only and pit toilets are available in the Mariposa Grove at the arrival area, near the Grizzly Giant, and near the Mariposa Grove Cabin.
+Water is available at the welcome plaza only and vault toilets are available in the Mariposa Grove at the arrival area, near the Grizzly Giant, and near the Mariposa Grove Cabin.

 Commercial Bus Access to the Mariposa Grove

 Reservations are required for all commercial carriers with vehicle capacity of 16 or more arriving to the Mariposa Grove.
 Commercial parking reservations are only available to commercial operators having a commercial use authorization (CUA) from Yosemite National Park, and private, nonprofit bus groups.

 Schools planning to visit the Mariposa Grove by bus should email the Educational Fee Waiver Office for parking information and do not need to make advanced reservations online.